Difference Between Merger and Consolidation

 Main Differences Between Merger and Consolidation

-2. In the process of merger, Assets and Liabilities are also taken over, and in consolidation, Assets and Liabilities are combined.
+2. In the process of merger, Assets, and Liabilities are also taken over, and in consolidation, Assets and Liabilities are combined.

-3. After a merger, the company that takes over is the only one in existence, and after consolidation, only the new company is the one in existence.
+3. After a merger, the company that takes over is the only one in existence, and after consolidation, only the new company is one in existence.

 4. A merger is used interchangeably with amalgamation.
 Whereas consolidation is used interchangeably with integration.